 What is the “Save, Invest & Retire” Blog All About?

-Helping women who are 50+ to prepare for retirement.
+Helping baby boomers women to prepare for retirement.
 We all know that managing finances is not an easy task.
 As women we have to wear many hats in our everyday life.

 We take care of our aging parents, our grown children, our husbands.
 We work hard and build our careers.
 We have been giving generously to other people throughout our lives.
 We have been giving our time, our talents, and even our money.
 But very often we forgot to check if our financial future is on a sound footing.